 How To Get To Svaneti

-To get to Svaneti, you have three main options: by public transport, with your own car, or flying.
+To get from Tbilisi to Svaneti, you have four main options: by public transport, with your own car, flying, or by taking a tour.

 Tbilisi to Mestia: By Public Transport